core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 The security protocol Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} provides end-to-end protection at the application-layer for messages exchanged with the Constrained Application Protocol (CoAP) {{RFC7252}}.
 In particular, OSCORE ensures message confidentiality and integrity, replay protection, and binding of response to request between a sender and a recipient.

-Under some circumstances, two CoAP endpoints using OSCORE may need to update their shared keying material in order to ensure the security of their communications.
+Under some circumstances, two CoAP endpoints using OSCORE may need to update their shared keying material in order to ensure that their communications remain secure.
 Among other reasons, approaching key usage limits {{I-D.irtf-cfrg-aead-limits}}{{I-D.ietf-core-oscore-key-limits}} requires updating the OSCORE keying material before communications can securely continue.

 This document defines Key Update for OSCORE (KUDOS), a lightweight key update procedure that two CoAP endpoints can use to update their OSCORE keying material by establishing a new OSCORE Security Context.